 Tara is also an artist, working primarily in printmaking, collage and wood sculpture.
 Her art studio is in the old Navy barracks at the Studio Santa Rosa, Building 32, 3840 Finley Ave, Santa Rosa, CA 95407

-Tara received her Bachelors and Masters degrees in music from Dominican College and is working on a doctoral degree in music at Columbia University in New York.
-Her dissertation project is on developing ways to use student creativity to teach ear training through improvisation and composition.
+Tara received her Bachelors and Masters degrees in music from Dominican College and did doctoral work in music at Columbia University in New York.
+Her dissertation project is about developing ways to use student creativity to teach ear training through improvisation and composition.

-In addition to her many classical music performances, Tara has performed and recorded with many great improvisers, including Peter Kowald, Gianni Gebbia, Joelle Leandre, Saadet Turkoz, Marco Eneidi, Glenn Spearman, Eugene Chadbourne, Butch Morris, Jack Wright, Wadada Leo Smith, Daniel Carter, John Schott, Bert Turetzky, ROVA Saxophone Quartet, Garth Powell, Douglas Ewart, Oluyeme Thomas, and Phillip Greenlief.
-Tara has recorded with John Schott’s Ensemble Diglossia, and performes on two CD’s with the The American Jungle Orchestra, a creative improvising orchestra.
-The Shull/Flandreau/Radding Trio (oboe/viola/bass) CD was released in June 2005 to rave reviews.
-In production are more recordings by the Daniel Carter Quintet, based in New York, the Paul Rucker Large Ensemble, based in Seattle, and a solo scordatura violin/viola CD.
-Tara also performs with the Seattle-based string quartet Thingsome Q.
+In addition to classical music performances, Tara has performed and recorded with many great improvisers, including Peter Kowald, Gianni Gebbia, Joelle Leandre, Saadet Turkoz, Marco Eneidi, Glenn Spearman, Eugene Chadbourne, Butch Morris, Jack Wright, Wadada Leo Smith, Daniel Carter, John Schott, Bert Turetzky, ROVA Saxophone Quartet, Garth Powell, Douglas Ewart, Oluyeme Thomas, and Phillip Greenlief.
+Tara has recorded with the ROVA saxophone quartet, Kyle Bruckmann, John Schott’s Ensemble Diglossia, and the The American Jungle Orchestra, a creative improvising orchestra.
+A trio CD with oboist Carrie Shull and bassist Reuben Radding (the Shull/Flandreau/Radding Trio - oboe/viola/bass) was released in 2005 to rave reviews.